-Keywords: Chickpea cultivation; CFLD; Knowledge level; Technology adoption; Extension contact; Mass-media exposure; Information behavior and Rajasthan.
+Keywords: Chickpea; CFLD; Knowledge level; Technology adoption; Extension contact; Mass-media; Information behavior

 1. INTRODUCTION

 The increasing population and evolving dietary patterns in India have led to an escalating demand for pulses, which are essential for ensuring food security and providing a critical source of protein, particularly for the vegetarian population.
-Pulses, including chickpea (Cicer arietinum), are not only a key dietary staple but also contribute to soil health through their nitrogen-fixing capabilities, thereby supporting sustainable agricultural practices.
+Pulses, including chickpea (Cicer arietinum), are not only a key dietary staple but also contribute to soil health through their nitrogen-fixing capabilities, thus support sustainable agricultural practices.
 Despite their vital role in both human nutrition and environmental sustainability, the per capita availability of pulses has significantly declined over the decades, and the current production levels are insufficient to meet the rising domestic demand.
 This gap in production has led to a growing concern regarding how to enhance pulse cultivation, particularly in the context of India’s largest pulse-producing states like Rajasthan (Kumari et al., 2023).
 With the changing agricultural landscape and the need for effective extension systems, front-line demonstrations and cluster-based interventions, such as the Cluster Front Line Demonstration (CFLD) program, have become essential tools for promoting the adoption of advanced cultivation technologies among farmers.
+The CFLD program, initiated in 2015 under the National Food Security Mission, has been instrumental in disseminating new technologies to farmers, especially in rainfed regions.
+However, the effectiveness of these demonstrations in improving farmers’ knowledge and adoption rates requires further investigation.

-Several studies emphasize several key factors influencing the knowledge levels and adoption of agricultural technologies among farmers.
+Several studies emphasize several key factors influence the knowledge levels and adoption of agricultural technologies among farmers.
 Education consistently emerges as a significant factor.
 Badhala (2012) and Meena et al. (2012) found that a higher level of education is positively associated with better knowledge of agricultural practices, which leads to greater adoption of improved technologies.
 Similarly, social participation plays a crucial role in enhancing knowledge and adoption rates, as highlighted by Chodavadia et al. (2014) and Meena and Sharma (2019).
 Farmers who engage in social groups or community activities are more likely to adopt innovative agricultural practices due to enhanced knowledge-sharing opportunities and a stronger network for information exchange.

-Extension participation is another key determinant of knowledge and adoption, with studies such as those by Raghava and Rao (2013) and Kumar and Sharma (2018) showing that farmers actively involved in extension activities, such as Frontline Demonstrations (FLDs), exhibit higher levels of adoption.
-Moreover, age and income are also important variables influencing adoption, with older farmers generally showing lower levels of adoption, as seen in Mandavkar et al. (2013).
+Extension participation is another key determinant of knowledge and adoption, with studies done by Raghava and Rao (2013) and Kumar and Sharma (2018) showing that farmers actively involved in extension activities, such as Frontline Demonstrations (FLDs), exhibit higher levels of adoption.
+Moreover, age and income are important variables influencing adoption, with older farmers generally showing lower levels of adoption, as seen in Mandavkar et al. (2013).
 Conversely, higher income tends to facilitate the adoption of advanced agricultural technologies, providing farmers with the necessary resources to invest in new practices.
 These findings collectively underline the importance of education, social participation, extension services, and economic factors in enhancing agricultural knowledge and adoption among farmers.

-The present study aims to evaluate the impact of the CFLD program on the adoption of chickpea cultivation technologies in Rajasthan, specifically focusing on the interventions conducted by Krishi Vigyan Kendra (KVK) Bikaner-I. The CFLD program, initiated in 2015 under the National Food Security Mission, has been instrumental in disseminating new technologies to farmers, especially in rainfed regions.
-However, the effectiveness of these demonstrations in improving farmers’ knowledge and adoption rates remains an area requiring further investigation.
-This study seeks to assess how the program has influenced the adoption of modern cultivation practices and the associated improvements in chickpea production in the region.
-The specific objectives of this study include examining the relationship between selected socio-economic variables and the knowledge levels, as well as the extent of adoption of chickpea cultivation technologies demonstrated under CFLD.
+The present study evaluated the impact of the CFLD program on the adoption of chickpea cultivation technologies in Rajasthan, specifically focusing on the interventions conducted by Krishi Vigyan Kendra (KVK) Bikaner-I. This study seeks to assess how the program has influenced the adoption of modern cultivation practices and the associated improvements in chickpea production in the region.
+The specific objectives of this study were to examine the relationship between selected socio-economic variables and the knowledge levels, as well as the extent of adoption of chickpea cultivation technologies demonstrated under CFLD.
 Additionally, the study will identify the challenges faced by farmers in the adoption process, providing insights that can enhance future extension efforts and contribute to the sustainable development of pulse production in Rajasthan.

 2. MATERIAL AND METHODS